How to save form data in a Text file using JavaScript

 }

-👉 Now, you can also convert your Form data into PDF using JavaScript.
+👉 Do you know you can convert your Form data into PDF using JavaScript?
+Check this out.

 You can see the BLOB value (attached to the link’s URL or <a> tag that we created in our script) in your browser’s console window.
 For example,